meglecz/mkCOInr/doc/content/tutorial.rst

 Sequences can be selected for a list of taxa and/or for a minimum taxonomic level (species/genus/family/order/class/phylum/kingdom/superkingdom/root)

 The input file (:ref:`-taxon_list <taxon_list_io>`) contains a list of taxa and eventually their taxIDs (see example data/example/taxon_list.tsv).
-The first line is a heading and will be ignored by the script.

 This example will select sequences from the COInr database, but you can adapt it easily to the COInr_custom.tsv if you have done the previous section :ref:`Add custom sequences to a database<add_custom_sequences_tutorial>`.